 In compensation I’ve resurrected an enormous stack of safe and cosy picture books that we’d temporarily stashed in a crate in the spare room.
 This has improved things considerably, as he now likes to sit up in bed reading these to himself after story time.
 I can usually tell when he falls asleep as I hear the THUNK of 17 books falling off his bed.

-Matilda (of the much cuteness) has also developed a habit of looking at books while lying in her cot.
+Hubble (of the much cuteness) has also developed a habit of looking at books while lying in her cot.
 I have to rescue those after she falls asleep.
 Otherwise there will be a cry of “HEAD!!!” when she rolls over and a fat board book topples over and lands 0n her sleeping head.

-I’m tempted to move her into James’s bed soon and get a new one ordered for him.
-She loves James’s bed and we frequently wander upstairs and find her sitting in it all tucked up drawing or reading a book.
+I’m tempted to move her into her brother’s bed soon and get a new one ordered for him.
+She loves his bed and we frequently wander upstairs and find her sitting in it all tucked up drawing or reading a book.
 Adorabubble.
 The down side is that she will become mobile, but you have to suck that up at some point.
 Also I’m not sure it’s any worse than the current situation in which she stands up in her cot at 3am bellowing “MUMMY!!
 DADDY!!
 JAY!!
 ECHO!!” until some weary soul lugs themselves up the stairs to get her.